mpostol/OPC-UA-OOI/README.md

 Redd more:

-The paper **Object Oriented Internet** has been presented on the conference [3rd International Conference on Innovative Network Systems and Applications](https://fedcsis.org/2015/inetsapp).
-Let me know if you need preprint.
+The paper [**Object Oriented Internet**](https://fedcsis.org/proceedings/2015/pliks/160.pdf) has been presented on the conference [3rd International Conference on Innovative Network Systems and Applications](https://fedcsis.org/2015/inetsapp).

 [WIKI of this project](https://github.com/mpostol/OPC-UA-OOI/wiki)